cjddmut/Unity-2D-Platformer-Controller/README.md

 **Air Stop Distance** - If at full air speed, how far will the motor 'skid' to a stop.

+**Change Direction In Air** - If true, then the motor's x velocity can be changed while in air.
+If false, then the motor's x velocity cannot be changed when in the air.

+**On Side Hit, Velocity.x = 0** - Only available when **Change Direction In Air** = true.
+If true, and the controller hits something on its left or right, the x velocity will be set to 0.

 **Max Fall Speed** - Maximum fall speed (only y axis when negative).

 **Max Fast Fall Speed** - Maximum fall speed when falling fast.